 2 tablespoons olive oil

 3 sprigs fresh parsley

 1 bay leaf

 For the gravy:

-Roast the turkey and vegetables, stirring occasionally, for 1 1/2 hours, or until the meat and vegetables are well browned.
+Roast the turkey and vegetables, tossing and flipping occasionally, for up to 1 1/2 hours, or until the meat and vegetables are well browned.

-Pour 2 cups of the bone broth into the bottom of the roasting pan and set the pan over medium heat.
+Pour 2 cups of the chicken or turkey broth into the bottom of the roasting pan and set the pan over medium heat.
 Bring to a boil and stir with a flat wooden spoon to scrape up and release the brown bits.